 3. To gain a comprehensive understanding including new insights into disease risk management in translocation programmes

 4. To gain a critical awareness of field methods to investigate the role of disease in the decline of species

-5. A comprehensive understanding of ex-situ medicine and management in the context of field interventions.
+5. A comprehensive understanding of ex-situ medicine and management in the context of field interventions

-Timing: Three week, 20-credit, module in February 2016.
+Timing: Three weeks, 20-credit, course running in February each year.

 Assessment: Written assignment, Field skill evaluation.

-Experienced wildlife veterinarians and ecologists from The Wildlife Institute of India, ZSL and The University of Edinburgh.
+Tutors: Experienced wildlife veterinarians and ecologists from The Wildlife Institute of India, ZSL and The University of Edinburgh.

 Costs: Tuition, board and lodging, and travel to and within the National Parks (Sariska Tiger Reserve and Ranthambore National Park) will be included.
 Students are responsible for travel to and from New Delhi, India and for any associated travel costs such as visas.